 With Coaching, you are doing the work.
 Your coach serves to guide you and bring forth, from the inside out, the answers to your questions, your wants, needs, desires, to see, feel, explore, find and celebrate with you, listen to you, share and learn equally.
 A coach holds the belief that you already know what you need, what colour bike you would choose, where to go and for how long, when to swerve and when to stay on track and when to take cover… even when you think or believe that you don't know.
 Your coach knows you know.
 A fundamental difference between coaching and therapy is: Therapy focuses on the past and the present; Coaching focuses on the present and the future.

 Traditionally, coaching or training of the individual members of the team focuses on the personal development and potential of each individual.

 In this approach, the aim is to increase the performance of the team by improving the performance of the individual.
 This may lead to the individual performance improving, however, the team’s performance may or may not improve.

-In contrast, Team Coaching with an Organizational and Relationship Systems Coaching approach works with the relationship that forms between the individuals of a team, the Team Entity, and leverages the resourceful, innovative and problem-solving capacity of a team or organization as a whole.
+In contrast, Team Coaching with an Organizational and Relationship Systems Coaching approach works with the relationship that forms between the individuals of a team, the Team Identity or culture, and leverages the resourceful, innovative and problem-solving capacity of a team or organization as a whole.

 In this approach, the aim is to strengthen the relationship between the individuals by improving communication, trust and collaboration in a team, which in turn will positively impact the overall performance and output of the team.